d41y/d41y.github.io/attack/initial_access/shells_payloads.md

 Make sure you set creds for access to the web shell.
 Modify line 14, adding a user and password.
 This comes into play when you browse to your web shell.
 This can help make your operations more secure by ensuring random people can't just stumble into using the shell.
 It can be prudent to remove the ASCII art and comments from the file.
 These items in a payload are often signatured on and can alert the defenders/AV to what you are doing.

 Upload the shell, navigate to the path where the file was uploaded to, enter creds and use PS-like shell.

+### PHP

+Since PHP processes code & commands on the server-side, you can use pre-written payloads to gain a shell through the browser or initate a reverse shell session with your attack box.

+#### Usage

+In this case (_example: rConfig vuln_), you will manually upload a PHP web shell and interact with the underlying Linux host.

+Log in, using given creds, then navigate to Devices -> Vendors -> Add Vendor.

+You can use any webshell, even [this](https://github.com/WhiteWinterWolf/wwwolf-php-webshell).
+Intercept the upload request, insert the PHP code and forward the request.
+Sometimes you have to find a way around file filters.

+When uploaded, navigate to the file path and you should be able to use the web shell.